-A motion to approve the acquisition of a transit provider and associated liability and assets must receive the affirmative vote of 66% of the weighted vote including a majority of representatives of member cities in the service area.
+A motion to approve the acquisition of a transit provider and associated liability and assets must receive the affirmative vote of 67% of the weighted vote including a majority of representatives of member cities in the service area.

-A motion to issue debt must receive the affirmative vote of 66% of the weighted vote.
+A motion to issue debt must receive the affirmative vote of 67% of the weighted vote.
 In addition, the indebtedness must be approved by a 2/3 vote of the governing body of 2/3 of the Beneficiaries of the Trust; provided, however, that a municipal beneficiary with a governing body consisting of fewer than seven members shall be required to approve the issuance of debt by a 3/5 vote of the governing body.

+After each decennial census beginning in 2030, the governing boards of the Beneficiaries shall review the apportionment of the board of directors and associated voting protocols to make such adjustments, if any, as may be appropriate to account equitably for the population and sales tax distribution among the member jurisdictions.

 Compensation